pradysriv02/Socio-App/README.md

 ## Tech Stack:

-- **MongoDB**: A NoSQL database used for storing user information, posts, and chat messages.
+- **MongoDB**: Used for storing all the necessary info.
+MongoDB cloud storage Atlas.
-- **Express.js**: A backend framework for building RESTful APIs and handling HTTP requests.
+- **Express.js**: Backend developed using Express.js framework.
-- **React.js**: A JavaScript library for building user interfaces and UI components.
+- **React.js**: UI Interface made using React.js.
-- **Node.js**: A runtime environment for executing JavaScript code on the server-side.
+- **Node.js**: Used for executing javascript code on server-side.
-- **Socket.IO**: A JavaScript library for real-time, bidirectional communication between clients and servers.
+- **Socket.IO**: Used for real-time, bidirectional communication between clients and servers.

 ## Installation: